The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Moduli space of semistable Higgs pairs on surface DM stacks

 First consider the diagram:

 where $p$ are the morphisms from the DM stacks to their coarse moduli spaces, and $\pi$ are the morphisms from the line bundles to the base. \begin{prop} For the projection $\pi: \sX\to \sS$, the pullback $\pi^*\Xi$ is a generating sheaf on $\sX$.
-Moreover, under the equivalence (\ref{eqn_equivalence_categories}), the Gieseker (semi)stability of the Higgs sheaves $(E,\phi)$ with respect to $(\Xi, \sO_{S}(1))$ is equivalent to the Gieseker stability of the torsion sheaves $\sE_{\phi}$ with respect to the pair $(\pi^*\Xi, \pi^*\sO_{S}(1))$. \end{prop} \begin{proof} From the equivalence (\ref{eqn_equivalence_categories}), the $\phi$-invariant subsheaves $F\subset E$ are equivalent to subsheaves $\sF\subset \sE_{\phi}$ on $\sX$.
-We also have
+Moreover, under the equivalence (\ref{eqn_equivalence_categories}), the Gieseker (semi)stability of the Higgs sheaves $(E,\phi)$ with respect to $(\Xi, \sO_{S}(1))$ is equivalent to the Gieseker stability of the torsion sheaves $\sE_{\phi}$ with respect to the pair $(\pi^*\Xi, \pi^*\sO_{S}(1))$. \end{prop} \begin{proof} First we show that $\pi^*\Xi$ is a generating sheaf on $\sX$.
+For any local chart $[\cc^2/G]$ of $\sS$, where $G$ is a finite group acting on $\cc^2$, the generating sheaf $\Xi$ contains all the irreducible representations of $G$.
+All the local charts of $\sX$ are of the form $[\cc^2\times\cc/G]$, where the finite group $G$-action on the extra factor $\cc$ in $\cc^2\times\cc$ is induced by the action on $\cc^2$ (taking the extra $\cc$ as $\Lambda^2\cc^2$), thus $\pi^*\Xi$ also contains all the irreducible representations of $G$.
+Therefore $\pi^*\Xi$ is a generating sheaf.